Skip to main content

 Setting Aside an Arrest, Dismissal and/or Conviction

-If you were arrested, convicted of a crime or the charges were dismissed in Marion County, you may be eligible to set aside the record (commonly referred to as an expungement) or apply for a Certificate of Good Standing.
-Please read the descriptions below to find out which one pertains to your situation.
+If you were arrested, convicted of a crime or the charges were dismissed in Marion County, you may be eligible to set aside the record (commonly referred to as an expungement).
+Please read the descriptions below to find out if your case qualifies.

 Setting Aside an Arrest, Dismissal and/or Conviction